Measuring the star formation rate with gravitational waves from binary black holes: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank H.-Y.~Chen, M.~Fishbach, R. O'Shaughnessy, C.~Pankow, T.~Regimbau, for useful comments and suggestions.
-S.V. acknowledges support of the National Science Foundation through the NSF award PHY-1836814 SV acknowledges the support of the National Science Foundation and the LIGO Laboratory.
+The authors would like to thank H.-Y.~Chen, M.~Fishbach, R.~O'Shaughnessy, C.~Pankow, T.~Regimbau, for useful comments and suggestions.
+We thank the anonymous referee for their useful comments.
+SV acknowledges support of the National Science Foundation through the NSF award PHY-1836814.
+SV and KKYN acknowledge the support of the National Science Foundation and the LIGO Laboratory.
 LIGO was constructed by the California Institute of Technology and Massachusetts Institute of Technology with funding from the National Science Foundation and operates under cooperative agreement PHY-1764464.
 The author would like to acknowledge the LIGO Data Grid clusters, without which the simulations could not have been performed.
 This is LIGO document number P1800219.